metio/terraform-provider-k8s/docs/data-sources/wildfly_org_wild_fly_server_v1alpha1_manifest.md

 - `key` (String) Key of the config map whose value is the standalone XML configuration file ('standalone.xml' if omitted)

+<a id="nestedatt--spec--startup_probe"></a>
+### Nested Schema for `spec.startup_probe`

+Optional:

+- `exec` (Attributes) Exec specifies a command action to take. (see [below for nested schema](#nestedatt--spec--startup_probe--exec))
+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
+Defaults to 3.
+Minimum value is 1.
+- `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--startup_probe--http_get))
+- `initial_delay_seconds` (Number) Number of seconds after the container has started before probes are initiated.
+It defaults to 60 seconds for liveness probe.
+It defaults to 10 seconds for readiness probe.
+It defaults to 0 seconds for startup probe.
+Minimum value is 0.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.
+Default to 10 seconds.
+Minimum value is 1.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
+Defaults to 1.
+Must be 1 for liveness and startup.
+Minimum value is 1.
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.
+Defaults to 1 second.
+Minimum value is 1.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

+<a id="nestedatt--spec--startup_probe--exec"></a>
+### Nested Schema for `spec.startup_probe.exec`

+Optional:

+- `command` (List of String) Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
+The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
+To use a shell, you need to explicitly call out to that shell.
+Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

+<a id="nestedatt--spec--startup_probe--http_get"></a>
+### Nested Schema for `spec.startup_probe.http_get`

+Required:

+- `port` (String) Name or number of the port to access on the container.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.

+Optional:

+- `host` (String) Host name to connect to, defaults to the pod IP.
+You probably want to set 'Host' in httpHeaders instead.
+- `http_headers` (Attributes List) Custom headers to set in the request.
+HTTP allows repeated headers. (see [below for nested schema](#nestedatt--spec--startup_probe--http_get--http_headers))
+- `path` (String) Path to access on the HTTP server.
+- `scheme` (String) Scheme to use for connecting to the host.
+Defaults to HTTP.

+<a id="nestedatt--spec--startup_probe--http_get--http_headers"></a>
+### Nested Schema for `spec.startup_probe.http_get.scheme`

+Required:

+- `name` (String) The header field name
+- `value` (String) The header field value

 <a id="nestedatt--spec--storage"></a>
 ### Nested Schema for `spec.storage`